EV’s dirty secret

 The next thing to clean up is electricity generation.
 With improving technology, we hope to rely on a greener national electric grid in the near future.
 Depending on where you live, this may be a reality already.
 But, many EV drivers are also able to install home solar and charge their cars, for free, using the sun.
 Gas car drivers will never have access to clean energy like that.

-The other critical step that we don’t touch upon in this article is battery recycling, which will reduce the carbon footprint of battery manufacturing - especially mining and refining critical minerals.
+The other critical step is battery recycling, which will reduce the carbon footprint of battery manufacturing - especially mining and refining critical minerals.
 Companies in the US and abroad are already working on this problem, and governments are finding ways to financially incentivize battery reuse and recycling.
-Hopefully this effort picks up steam and is up and running soon.
+Hopefully, this effort will continue to pick up steam and reduce negative environmental impacts.

 Climate change is the biggest threat facing humanity.
 We need to act fast if we want a sustainable future.
 Fortunately, achieving net-zero emissions is possible - and adopting EVs is a critical step.
-To get our climate goals on track, we need more than 44 million EVs on the road by 2030 and 240 million by 2050.
-Just this year, we reached a tipping point for electric vehicle sales.
-Over 7% of new car sales were electric, paving the way for mass adoption.
-By 2030, two thirds of car sales could be electric.
+We’ve already reached a tipping point for electric vehicle sales, paving the way for mass adoption.

 There is no way to completely eliminate carbon emissions from personal vehicle use, not even fully electric vehicles.
 But when it comes to protecting our planet, we don’t need to be perfect.
 We need to be better.
-The car you choose does make a difference.
+The car you choose could make all the difference.

 ------------------------------